 “The number of cases in the country is growing daily, the lockdown has not been effective.
 People who have no income are finding this situation very hard to bear.
 There are no safety nets or financial backup for the many vulnerable people in Afghanistan.
 People were wailing from their roof tops… because they are caught between COVID-19, an uncertain political future and the terror of the armed opposition groups.

-We work for the most vulnerable clients who don’t have any other support, the clients we serve are: women and children coming from the background of violence, trafficking and other related traumatic experience – mental and physical stress.
+We work for the most vulnerable clients who don’t have any other support.
 The COVID-19 pandemic has made our work challenging, we are unable to meet, for counselling, training or conduct other activities in our work plan.
 Some are unable to earn income at this time because of the lockdown.”

 Hagar Afghanistan staff are working mostly from home and remain in contact with our partners and clients via telephone when they can.
 Staff have conducted sessions directly with clients on the phone and have given them tasks to complete at home in order to keep them busy and focused on positive things rather than the immediate challenges posed by the virus.
 Public transportation is very limited.